tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![portfolio-planner-cumulative-returns](Images/portfolio-planner-cumulative-returns.png)

-* In Part 2, we filter the ten stocks to just the non-correlated stocks and stocks with positive Sharpe ratios.
+* In Part 2, we filter the 10 stocks to just the non-correlated stocks, and stocks with positive Sharpe ratios.
 This is to maximize the diversification of the portfolio—and, therefore, minimize volatility—and maximize the risk-to-returns ratio of the optimized portfolio.

 * We start Part 2 by re-calculating daily returns as the DataFrame was modified in Part 2.